NSW is making the switch!

 banned-icons

-From 1 November, the supply of further single-use plastic items will be banned, including: single-use plastic straws, stirrers, cutlery, plates, unlidded bowls, cotton buds, as well as foodware and cups made from expanded polystyrene foam (EPS).
+From 1 November 2022, the supply of further single-use plastic items was banned, including: single-use plastic straws, stirrers, cutlery, plates, unlidded bowls, cotton buds, as well as foodware and cups made from expanded polystyrene foam (EPS).
 Plastic microbeads in rinse-off personal care products are also banned.
 Some exemptions apply.

 information on the ban